-New concepts about teaching, learning and the availability of technology for classroom practice are in productive harmony in teaching spaces today.
+New concepts about teaching, learning, and the availability of technology for classroom practice are in productive harmony in teaching spaces today.
 To a surprising degree, faculty, even those whose skills in technology lag, see the benefit of teaching in a "smart" or flexible classroom and in incorporating online instruction as a source of information and expertise.

 As with any comprehensive change, the transformation of classrooms to accommodate new approaches in teaching and learning styles is challenging.
-Not only are there facility challenges, but also the technology required and the adaptations to specific uses require extensive planning and resources.
-Collaboration with other colleges, including university partners, with regard to resource-sharing and innovative approaches to expand access to under served populations is particularly important for students in remote areas.
+Not only are there facility challenges, but also the technology

-- To connect with contemporary students, we need contemporary learning environments and delivery systems. - Join online education initiative course exchange in order to increase access to under served student populations. - Streamline training and development of instructors to effectively teach in online and hybrid environments increasing student success and completion. - Develop and include interview questions about online teaching in faculty hiring interviews to hire a diverse, talented pool of faculty and expand professional development offerings as needed.
+- To connect with contemporary students, we need contemporary learning environments and delivery systems. - Refine training and development of instructors to effectively teach in online and hybrid environments increasing student success and completion. - Develop and include interview questions about online teaching in faculty hiring interviews to hire a diverse, talented pool of faculty and expand professional development offerings as needed. - Prototype and pilot shortened and overlapping coterminous schedules (e.g. 5 week, 9 week, 13 week, and 18 week) as part of the academic calendar to increase access to nontraditional student populations and improve the efficient use of college facilities.

-- Prototype and pilot shortened and overlapping coterminous schedules (e.g. 5 week, 9 week, 13 week, and 18 week) as part of the academic calendar to increase access to nontraditional student populations and improve the efficient use of college facilities. - Develop non-credit courses and programs to better address student needs in ESL and basic skills expanding access to under served populations in our service area and improving success and completion rates. - Develop articulation with university partners, so students may enjoy a "degree with a guarantee" transfer agreements with other four-year institutions in addition to the California State University. - Create a cohort program to help re-entry and other non-traditional student populations earn associates degrees in a structured format that is linked to transfer to university partners, such as Brandman University.
+- Develop non-credit courses and programs to address student needs in ESL and basic skills, expanding access to under served populations in the service area and improving success and completion rates. - Develop articulation with university partners, so students may enjoy a "degree with a guarantee" transfer agreements with other four-year institutions in addition to the California State University. - Create a cohort program to help re-entry and other non-traditional student populations earn associates degrees in a structured format that is linked to transfer to university partners, such as Brandman University.